 Withdraw consent at any time where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

-We would appreciate the chance to deal with your concerns in the first instance so please contact us using the below contact details.
-However, should you wish to escalate your concern you have the right to make a complaint at any time to the Information Commissioner’s Office, the UK supervisory authority for data protection issues (www.ico.org.uk).
+We would appreciate the chance to deal with your concerns in the first instance, so please contact us using the below contact details.
+However, should you wish to escalate your concern, you have the right to make a complaint at any time to the Information Commissioner’s Office, the UK supervisory authority for data protection issues, the website for which is www.ico.org.uk.

 Full name of legal entity: The National Pro Bono Centre